 Vita

 The german tenor Daniel Jenz was born in Esslingen am Neckar.
 He studied at the Universities of Graz and Mainz and was part of the Young Ensemble of the Staatstheater Mainz.
+He has won the Bundeswettbewerb Gesang in 2006 and in 2009 was awarded the Franz-Völker-Preis for young tenors.

 At the Lehár Festival Bad Ischl 2019 he interpreted Maxime de la Vallé in the operetta »Clo-Clo« by Franz Lehár.
 This rediscovery was awarded the “Frosch des Monats” by the BR-Klassik Operetten-Boulevard and released as a world premiere CD recording on the 150th birthday of Franz Lehár.
 In 2024, the recording of “Parsifal” by the Vienna State Opera was released by Sony Classical.